ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 contentPreview="If you're operating a non-validating Ethereum node, the most significant change that came with The Merge was the requirement to run clients for BOTH the execution layer AND the consensus layer." id="node-operators">

-Up until The Merge, an execution client (such as Geth, Erigon, Besu or Nethermind) was enough to receive, properly validate, and propagate blocks being gossiped by the network. _After The Merge_, the validity of transactions contained within an execution payload now also also depends on the validity of the "consensus block" it is contained within.
+Up until The Merge, an execution client (such as Geth, Erigon, Besu or Nethermind) was enough to receive, properly validate, and propagate blocks being gossiped by the network. _After The Merge_, the validity of transactions contained within an execution payload now also depends on the validity of the "consensus block" it is contained within.

 As a result, a full Ethereum node now requires both an execution client and a consensus client.
 These two clients work together using a new Engine API.
 The Engine API requires authentication using a JWT secret, which is provided to both clients allowing secure communication.